Set up a bank account

 What do I need?

-- Bank Letters will be issued in pdf format to all EU and international students from early to mid-September and once steps 1-9 of registration have been completed via My Manchester.
+Bank Letters will be issued in pdf format to all EU and international students from early to mid-September and once steps one to nine of registration have been completed.